Richard Bushman: Biography

 Richard L. Bushman was born on 1931, in Salt Lake City, Utah.
 His father, Ted Bushman (1902–1980), was a fashion illustrator, advertiser, and department store executive, and his mother, Dorothy Lyman; 1908–1995), was a secretary and homemaker.
 Bushman grew up as a member of The Church of Jesus Christ of Latter-day Saints (LDS Church).
 When he was a young child, Bushman's family moved to Portland, Oregon.

-After graduating from high school in 1949, Bushman matriculated at Harvard University.
+Graduating from high school in 1949, Bushman matriculated at Harvard University.
 After taking time off from those studies to serve for two years as a Latter-day Saint missionary in the northeastern United States, he graduated in 1955 with a Bachelor of Arts degree magna cum laude in history.
 Bushman married fellow historian Claudia Lauper Bushman in August 1955, and the couple reared six children.
 Bushman continued at Harvard, earning Master of Arts and Doctor of Philosophy degrees in the history of American civilization, studying with the early American historian Bernard Bailyn.
 Bushman received a Sheldon Fellowship to work on his dissertation in London.